Fine-Wine/clustering-project-wine/README.md

 * Prepare data
    * Cleaned up data
+       * The target variable changed from overal quality on a scale of 0-10 to good quality of 6 or better and lower quality wine as 5 or            lower.
        * Dropped unnecessary columns
        * Placed underscores back in columns that were missing
        * Dropped duplicate columns